Advertisement

 Mostly Open

-Columbus, Macon, and Albany have kept public scanner access.
+Columbus and Macon have kept public scanner access, with live dispatch feeds online.
 Rural South Georgia is almost entirely open—smaller departments lack the budget and vendor pressure that drives encryption in larger jurisdictions.

 • Rural counties: Open